TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

  - Hardware-based interVLAN routing
  - IP next header filtering
  - MAC address based rate limiting
+ - Time-synchronization using PTP
+ - Multi-core time-synchronization with RTOS client

 The Ethernet Firmware demo application is in charge of: